gremlin97/Detecting-and-refining-HiRISE-Image-Patches-Obscured-by-Atmospheric-Dust/README.md

 ### Python Notebook
 * First inspect then run the required individual IPYNB files `Denoiser_mod.ipynb, DustPredictor.ipynb etc.` files as per the task to get the required output.
-* Run them in Colab or run the Jupyter notebook in your local instance.
+* Run them in Colab or run the Jupyter notebook in your local instance. .
+For any issues regarding the code please mail me at: kkasodek@asu.edu.